RESULTS HOME SERVICES

 Carpet Case Moth/Carpet Beetle

 Carpet Case beetles can commonly infest homes, especially in places where animal fabric such as wool carpets are used or where fur is stored.
 It rarely attacks synthetic fabrics such as polyester, acrylic and rayon.
-Clothes moths are capable of doing a lot of damage to clothes, carpets and any other soft furnishings and need to be removed from your home immediately.
+Carpet moths can do a lot of damage to clothes, carpets and any other soft furnishings and need to be removed from your home immediately.

 FACT: It is not the adult moths that cause the most damage, but their larvae